 Downloads on this page.
 Please note all applications need to be

-Every three years mātanga tapuhi nurse practitioners are required to provide evidence that they have maintained competence, when they apply for their practising certificate.
+Every three years mātanga tapuhi nurse practitioners are required to provide evidence that they have maintained continuing competence, when they apply for their practising certificate.

 This evidence includes:

 Please note all recertification evidence needs to be submitted through MyNC.
 The nurse will receive an email reminder from Council staff six weeks before their recertification evidence is due.